Looking to lose 10 pounds within the fastest time possible?

 I’d like for the record to state that what works for some people may not work for others when it comes to losing weight.

-All the weight loss strategies below are backed by real science, but that does not mean that they guaranteed to work for everyone.
+All the strategies below are backed by real science, but that does not mean that they guaranteed to work for everyone.
+Your friend might lose 10 pounds by trying them.
+You may lose more. or less.
+Depends.

 Everyone is different and responds differently to various methods and strategies.
 So experiment widely to find out what works the best for you.